engm89/Machine_Learning_Projects/README.md

 # Machine Learning Projects

-The table below shows a list of projects on various topics that I implement, and this update will be updated continuity.
+The table below shows a list of projects on various topics that I implemented, and this update will be updated continuity.

 |       Project       |    Target Algorithm    |   Status  | Link |
 | :-----------------: | :--------------------: | :-------: | :--: |